Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Method

 \section{Method}

-In this section, we present our OmniDFA in detail, which is a novel AI-generated image (AIGI) framework that jointly addresses authenticity detection and few-shot open-set identification. \Cref{fig:omnidfa} illustrates the overall architecture of our proposed method.
+In this section, we present in detail our OmniDFA, which is a novel AI-generated image (AIGI) framework that jointly addresses authenticity detection and few-shot open-set attribution. \cref{fig:omnidfa} illustrates the overall architecture of our proposed method.